 What is an Aviation Plan?

 An Aviation plan (also known as an Aviation Needs Assessment) determines the current state, existing role and potential opportunities for the airports and their services in a particular place.
-There two airports (New Town Municipal Airport and Parshall-Hankins Airport) on Fort Berthold.
+There are two airports (New Town Municipal Airport and Parshall-Hankins Airport) on Fort Berthold.
 In addition, there are 8 commercial service airports in North Dakota, and 81 general aviation airports.
 Since 2007, the number of airline boardings in ND has nearly doubled from 652,380 to over 1.1 million in 2013!1 According to the 2015 North Dakota Aviation Economic Impact Study, since 2010, the number of air visitors to North Dakota have increased from 543,300 to 915,290 (68% increase!).
 In addition, since 2010, commercial visitor spending in North Dakota increased from $105 million to $361 million (increase of 244%) and general aviation visitor spending increased from $17 million to $101 million (increase of 494%).
 Annual economic impacts from public-use airports have increased from $1.06 billion to $1.56 billion (47% increase), jobs supported by North Dakota airports have grown from 8,872 to 12,217 (38% increase), and annual state and local sales tax revenues from airport supported activities have increased from $31.1 million to over $60 million (93% increase)2.
 An Aviation Needs Assessment will determine if the airports are meeting the needs of OUR communities and region, and will prioritize and implement steps for their improvement.

-When creating an aviation plan, important factors to consider include airport access and safety, financial sustainability, security, as well as impact on the environment, air quality, water quality, and noise pollution.
-An airport needs assessment will help make updates to components like airport infrastructure, runway condition, noise, emissions, and safety.
+When creating an aviation plan, important factors to consider include airport access and safety, financial sustainability, security, as well as impact on the environment, climate, air quality, water quality, and noise pollution.
+An airport needs assessment will help identify necessary updates to components like airport infrastructure, runway condition, noise, emissions, and safety.
 Updates can include runway planning and resurfacing, improved drainage, analysis of airspace, airport layout planning, airport structure design and improvements, and wildlife fencing.

 Why is Aviation Planning Important?